brandon-rhodes/pycon-sql-tutorial/exercises.rst

 ..
 SELECT DISTINCT year FROM movie;

 c.
-Produce a list of role names, with each name appearing only once, that start with the word “Bystander.”
+Produce a list of role names, with each name appearing only once, which start with the word “Bystander.”

 ..
 SELECT DISTINCT role FROM role WHERE role LIKE 'bystander%';